nathancarter/weblurch/doc/plan.md

  * Disable resizing of grouper objects as if they were normal images
  * Formats menu is currently empty
- * URGENT: Bubbles are not drawn when groupers are hidden.

 ## Miscellaneous enhancements